 Sclerotherapy in Action

 During treatment, the physician will inject multiple affected areas of skin.
 While this process may sound uncomfortable, most patients report little to no discomfort during the procedure.
-Sclerotherapy is perfectly safe, having been used to treat varicose veins for decades.
-Only tiny amounts of Sclerosant are used, with any residual solution quickly diluted by the body, rendering it harmless.
+Sclerotherapy has been used to treat varicose veins for decades.
+Only tiny amounts of sclerosant are used, with any residual solution quickly diluted by the body, rendering it harmless.
 This non-invasive treatment involves an intradermal injection of a Sclerosant (Sodium Tetradecyl Sulphate or Polidocanol) into the affected veins.
 This causes the veins to collapse and harden, a process known as sclerosis.
 Once the veins have hardened, the body will absorb the degraded tissue over the next three to six weeks, leaving the skin blemish free.
 Dr Paraskevas prefers to use Polidocanol (Aethoxysklerol) for Periorbital Veins due to its lower potency and decreased tendency to cause inflammation in and around the treated vein.

 How We Treat Periorbital Veins